Saptarshi2060/File_Converter/README.md

 # Run the application
 python app.py

+## Usage

+Open your web browser and navigate to `http://127.0.0.1:5000`.

+Use the interface to choose a file and select the desired conversion or size adjustment operation.

+Download the converted or adjusted file from the provided link.

-### Technologies Used
+## Technologies Used

-Python: Flask framework for backend development.
+- **Python**: Flask framework for backend development.
-Libraries: pdf2docx, docx2pdf, Pillow (PIL), pandas for file handling and conversions.
+- **Libraries**: pdf2docx, docx2pdf, Pillow (PIL), pandas for file handling and conversions.
+- **Frontend**: HTML, CSS, and JavaScript for the user interface.